andrewchambers/bupstash/doc/technical_overview.md

 Bupstash uses ssh forced commands to enforce permissions on a per ssh key basis.

-The `bupstash serve` command and be passed flags --allow-add, --allow-edit, --allow-gc, --allow-read to control what actions an ssh key can perform.
+The `bupstash serve` command and be passed flags --allow-put, --allow-edit, --allow-gc, --allow-read to control what actions an ssh key can perform.

-As an example, a send key, sending data to a repository, where the --allow-add option has been set, means only new backups can be made, and none can be deleted.
+As an example, a put key, sending data to a repository, where the --allow-put option has been set, means only new backups can be made, and none can be deleted.

 ## Send logging